• Updated on 22 Sept, 2025 by Ankita Banerjee

 - Maintain a healthy study routine with breaks, creative refreshers, and mental relaxation to avoid burnout.

-NATA 2025 Exam Pattern FAQs
+NATA 2026 Exam Pattern FAQs

-A total of 48 questions appear in the test, 3 in Part A (Drawing) and 45 in Part B (Aptitude and Reasoning).
+A total of 48 questions will appear in the test, 3 in Part A (Drawing) and 45 in Part B (Aptitude and Reasoning).
 Each section assesses different skills.

-How is the NATA 2025 paper structured?
+How will the NATA 2026 paper be structured?

-Students get 90 minutes for Part A and another 90 minutes for Part B. The total duration of the exam is 3 hours.
+Students will get 90 minutes for Part A and another 90 minutes for Part B. The total duration of the exam is 3 hours.

-What types of questions appear in NATA 2025?
+What types of questions appear in NATA 2026?

 The paper includes multiple-choice, numerical, preferential choice, and drawing-based questions.
 These test both logical and creative abilities.

-Is there negative marking in NATA 2025?
+Will there be any negative marking in NATA 2026?

-What are the qualifying marks for NATA 2025?
+What are the qualifying marks for NATA 2026?

 Students must score at least 20 in Part A, 30 in Part B, and a total of 70 out of 200 to qualify.
 Missing any of these makes the score invalid.

-How many times can a student appear for NATA 2025?
+How many times can a student appear for NATA 2026?

 Candidates can appear up to three times.
 The highest score among the three is considered for admission.

-What subjects are covered in NATA 2025?
+What subjects are covered in NATA 2026?

 The test covers Drawing, Logical Reasoning, General Aptitude, and Visual Perception.
 It also includes maths, basic architecture, and spatial understanding.

-Does the NATA 2025 exam follow any board syllabus?
+Does the NATA 2026 exam follow any board syllabus?

 No, it does not follow any specific board.
 However, the maths questions are based on Class 11 and 12 syllabi of CBSE and state boards.